Our new dual modality format saves you money and reduces the stress of studying.

-Stage II courses are intended for those with prior experience in the associate animal pathway i.e. canine or equine.
+Level II courses are intended for those with prior experience in the relevant animal pathway i.e. canine or equine.
 It is open to osteopaths and other animal professionals who can already demonstrate Level I competences and/or fulfil criteria.

 Typical delegates would hold one off the following, before attending a Level II workshop:

 - Certification from the Osteopathic Centre for Animals – where a significant number of hours has been spent working with canine patients;

-- Veterinary certification – as a nurse or vet AND hold some prior manual therapy certification with good levels of experience in the manual treatment of dogs or horses.
+- Veterinary certification – as a nurse or vet AND hold some prior manual therapy certification with good levels of experience in the manual treatment of dogs.

-Minimum Requirements: In order for ANY practitioner to be able to attend a Stage II Workshop, they must be able to confirm that they can perform the following tasks on a dog or horse (as appropriate to the course in question):
+In order for ANY practitioner to be able to attend a Level II course, they must be able to confirm that they can perform the following tasks on a dog (as appropriate to the course in question):

-- Have a sound knowledge of MSK anatomy in the associated animal;
+- Have a sound knowledge of MSK functional canine anatomy;

 - Be able to take a thorough case history – to include physical, emotional and environmental factors.

-- Be able to undertake an effective gait analysis;
+- Be able to undertake an effective movement/gait analysis;

 - Undertake a thorough, effective and appropriate assessment of the patient before you – active and passively.
 This must include ALL joints of the animal and their musculature in a calm, rhythmical and therapeutic manner.

 - Consider a logical list of differentials – based on your findings;